Colorado comes back to beat No. 25 Nebraska 34-31 in OT

+“When we went out into the tunnel coming out for the second half, those guys were energized and ready to play ball,” Tucker said.

+In a scintillating comeback, the Buffaloes overcame a 17-0 halftime deficit in Tucker’s first home game and sent fans streaming onto the field in celebration.

-BOULDER, Colo.
-(AP) — James Stefanou’s 34-yard field goal in overtime gave Colorado its first lead and the Buffaloes beat No. 25 Nebraska 34-31 on Saturday when punter Isaac Armstrong’s 49-yard try sailed wide right.
+James Stefanou’s 34-yard field goal gave Colorado its first lead in overtime and the Buffaloes beat 25th-ranked Nebraska 34-31 on Saturday when punter Isaac Armstrong’s 49-yard try sailed wide right .

-The students stormed the field in celebration of the Buffaloes’ second straight win over their old Big 12 rival, whom they rallied to beat in the closing minutes last year in Lincoln.
+The students stormed the field celebrating the Buffaloes’ second straight win over their old Big 12 rival.
+Colorado rallied to win in the closing minutes last year in Lincoln.

-The Buffaloes rallied from a 17-0 halftime deficit and improved to 2-0 under coach Mel Tucker while keeping Cornhuskers’ second-year coach Scott Frost from winning his first road game.
+“This is one of the hardest losses I’ve ever been a part of,” said Nebraska’s second-year coach Scott Frost, who fell to 0-6 on the road.

 Before Saturday, unranked Buffaloes teams were 1-22 all-time against ranked Nebraska teams with their only win coming in 1976 when the Cornhuskers were ranked third.